smohiuddin/101.finance/README.md

 * :arrow_lower_right: Secondary: $1000

 ### :key: Keys to Investing
-1. Decide your Islamic principles and stick with them.
+1. Decide your principles and stick with them.
 2. Keep it simple and to what you know.
 3. Long term rather than short term.